 - Hospital inventory management inefficiencies are leading to high wastage costs

-- Ineffective implant tracking can result in expensive items being missed off medical billing, leading to under-reimbursement.
+- Ineffective implant and UDI tracking can result in expensive items being missed off medical billing, leading to under-reimbursement.

 Improving the financial performance of hospital supply chain management